 GACS is governed by a Board of Trustees.
 The Board of Trustees consists of not less than five (5) members and not more than nine (9) members.
 At least one member must be a parent or guardian of a student attending GACS and one member must be from the general public.
-In compliance with the charter law and GACS governing corporate documents, the head of the school, both Chief Executive Officer and the Principal of GACS are non-voting members.
+In compliance with the charter law and GACS governing corporate documents, the principal of GACS is a non-voting member.

 The Charter granted to GACS by the Guam Academy Charter Schools Council, initially was a five (5) year period.
-This is extended to a total of six (6) years in reference to Public law 35-30 signed by the Governor on July 19, 2019, amending the charter law to read:
+This is extended to a total of six (6) years in reference to Public Law 35-30 signed by the Governor on July 19, 2019, amending the charter law to read: